 Remember that substance use changes brain function.
 Addiction is defined as a chronic, relapsing brain disease.
 No judgement here.
 It is what it is.
 And healing the brain takes time.
 Yes, you can recover, but it takes time.
 Then, there’s the question of whether you can be honest about where you are in your recovery.

-When you have a disease and you are dating, you have to take into account how that disease has changed you and your behavior, and the way other people react to what you have.
-There is plenty of stigma attached to substance use, and not enough understanding of what it takes beyond just not using substances to become a healthy person again.
+When you have a disease (any disease) and you are dating, you have to take into account how that disease has changed you and your behavior, and the way other people react to what you have.
+Unfortunately, there is still some stigma attached to substance use.
+Not everybody understands what it takes beyond just not using substances to become a healthy person again.
 Those in recovery need to learn a whole new way of being before healthy relationships can be established.
 And this goes for family members coping with the disease in a loved one as well.
-Everyone is impacted and hurt by this disease.
-Everyone needs to understand it, and use tools to heal.
+Everyone is impacted and hurt by the disease of addiction, and we all need tools to heal.

 Recovery Experts Say It Takes Two Years For The Brain To Heal

 Dating in early recovery means being with someone who hasn’t fully recovered from the effects of substances on the brain.
 You can’t just stop drinking and be the very best you can be.
 Negative behaviors that were learned in use will still be with you.
 An effective treatment program should include therapy and some kind of 12 step program (AA, Al-Anon, Smart Recovery, Celebrate Recovery are a few examples) as well as family and other kinds of support to learn a healthier way to manage life and relationships.

 What Do People In Recovery Have To Learn